GridSAT/NDP-blueprint-thief/README.md

 - Customizable script options for enhanced user control and experience.

 #### Comprehensive Statistics and Insights
 The NDP generates detailed statistics that provide insights into the solving process.
-Apart the verified solution, statistics include, e.g., a problem ID hash, zulu timestamp, input-file info incl. #VARs and clauses, data on unique nodes, redundant subtrees, memory usage, and number of CPUs.
+Apart the verified solution, statistics include, e.g., a problem ID hash, zulu timestamp, input-file info incl. #VARs and clauses, data on unique nodes, redundant subtrees, memory usage, and # of CPUs.

 ### Concept: